BlueSeaDream/Zip-and-Unzip/Usage of Zip and Unzip Software.md

 7z x "input_path_of_1st_zip_file" -tzip.split -o"output_directory"

+Note:

-Note: -tzip mean that the compressed file is "zip" format.
+- tzip mean that the compressed file is "zip" format.
+- no space between -o and "output_directory"